RoamingQuack/katello-rotating-backups/README.md

 Run manually or add to cron

-* A full backup of Katello or Satellite 6.2 must be performed and placed in the appropriate directory before running this script.
+* A full backup of Katello or Satellite 6.2 must be performed and located in $src_dir before running this script.

 * Retains the last 3 backups.